tinninj/CS330-Programing-Language-Project/README.md

-+ Maps: Maps are similar to arrays except their key value pairs are unique.
++ Maps: Maps are similar to arrays, except that their key-value pairs are unique.
 A map can be an instance of an object.